 Transnistria (Transdniestr) dispute

-In September 1990 (that is, before Moldova’s independence from the Soviet Union), Transnistria, the area east of the Dniester river and the border with Ukraine, declared itself an independent state.
+In September 1990 (that is, before Moldova’s independence from the Soviet Union), Transnistria, the area between the Dniester river and the border with Ukraine, declared itself an independent state.
 This eventually led to a brief civil war in early 1992.
 A ceasefire agreement was later signed in July 1992.
 Transnistrian separatists established their own administration and Russia deployed peacekeeping troops into the region, which remain there.
 The region has been under OSCE supervision since 1993.
 The EU has restrictive measures in place against the leadership of Transnistria, and funds a border monitoring mission designed to prevent illegal smuggling activities.
 In October 2015, the EU extended these measures for a further 12 months.

 Moldova has one of the smallest economies in Europe with significant foreign debt and high unemployment.
 The economy is based on agriculture, including horticulture, viticulture and tobacco production.
 The country does not have any significant known mineral deposits and relies heavily on Russian energy, although much of the gas imported is consumed in Transnistria..

 Economic reform measures have included the introduction of a stable convertible currency and real interest rates; the end of price fixing and export controls; the privatisation of land; and the eradication of preferential deals for inefficient state-owned enterprises.
 The continuing reliance on agriculture at about 40 per cent of the economy, however, means that Moldova's economy is extremely vulnerable to adverse weather conditions and fluctuations in international markets.

 Moldova’s economic growth in recent years has been mixed.
-It experienced strong growth in 2010 and 2011 (about seven per cent), but experienced a dramatic slowdown in 2012 – where the economy contracted by -0.7 per cent.
-The Moldovan economy then recovered dramatically in 2013, growing by 9.4 per cent and is estimated to have grown at 4.6 per cent in 2014.
+It experienced strong growth in 2010 and 2011 (about 7 per cent), but experienced a slowdown in 2012 – when the economy contracted by -0.7 per cent.
+The Moldovan economy recovered in 2013 and is estimated to have grown at 4.6 per cent in 2014.
 It is predicted to have contracted by 1 per cent in 2015.

 Moldova has no resident representation in Australia.
 Australia's Ambassador in Moscow is accredited to Moldova.